Public procurement

 You will gain access to the EIPA Moodle platform, where you will have all the presentations used during the course and additional reading material.

-At the end of the course you will receive a certificate of attendance.
+At the end of the course, you will receive a certificate of attendance.
 You will have access to the slides as well as additional learning material for a duration of six months after the course.

-This course is intended for officials from EU institutions, bodies, and agencies involved in financial management, procurement, legal affairs, auditing, or grant coordination.
 It is also relevant for those implementing or supervising EU budgetary procedures, including authorising officers, as well as national and sub-national authorities working with EU funds – particularly under joint or indirect management.
 Professionals engaged in legal review, internal control, external audit, or risk management of EU financial rules will also benefit.

 While no prior legal training is required, a basic understanding of EU budgetary or procurement procedures is recommended.

-Project number: 2530813
+Project number: 2630813

 Course venue